Help your friends and family be SunSmart

 Share our tips on how to stay SunSmart at the ground.

-Here are some practical tips to help your friends, family and workmates stay SunSmart:
+Practical tips to help your friends, family and workmates stay SunSmart

 - Share the SunSmart app with them so they can download it to their phone.
 This makes it really easy to know what the UV index is at any time, in any location in Australia so they know exactly when they need to Slip, Slop, Slap, Seek and Slide.